 Personalized Nutrition – Our Work is Always Customized

 We peel one layer of the onion at a time to bring your health back.
 No two people are alike – due to completely unique bio-individuality two people may respond differently to the same therapy and will most likely need a different protocol for the same medical condition.
 My work is all in detail and there will be a trial and error period in our journey together.
-My work will differ with each patient.
+My work will differ with each client.

 Test and don’t guess.
 Proper functional testing can help pinpoint mystery symptoms that can go unresolved with traditional testing.
 For more on testing, I have created a separate category below on this page called Working with Labs.
 Feel free to review it to learn more.